ujjwalguptaofficial/ethcontracts/README.md

 # ethcontracts
 Readymade ethereum contracts implementation with support for all ethereum library.
 The contracts are created based on [openzeppelin](https://github.com/OpenZeppelin) standard.

+> Smart contract development has became standard (everyone using openZeppelin) and so their calling can be made standard too.
+EthContract.js solves this problem and provide you readymade API with lots of flexibility and features.

 # install

 ```